lovepsone/WEBLEngenie/README.md

 [Ammo.js]  (https://github.com/kripken/ammo.js) &mdash;

 ### Hotkeys (Testing, in developing)
+# Editor window
+- mose wheel - resizes the pen when the pen is on
 - w - on/off WareFrame
 - e - switch brush/camera and back
+# Terrain editor tab, with re-enabled
-- q - increase pen size
+- q - increases the intensity of the pen
-- a - reduce pen size
+- a - decreases the intensity of the pen
+- alt + q - changing the type of intensity
+- alt + a - changing the type of intensity

 ### Preliminary innovations (intent)